christopherbaxter/Stale-Device-reporting-for-AzureAD-hybrid-joined-workstations-when-working-remotely/README.md

 Now things start to get interesting.
 The script in this section 'blends' the previously extracted data.
 The data is matched using the 'objectGUID' from the on-prem data extraction with the 'AzureADDeviceID' from the Intune extract.
 Interestingly, the on-prem AD 'objectGUID' and the 'AzureADDeviceID' is the same.
 At least if the devices are Hybrid joined.
 I am unable to comment on other environments though.
 Your mileage may vary.

 I 'blend' the data in both 'directions'.
-I noted that I got different numbers so, for completeness, this process was born.
+I noted that I got different numbers (object counts) so, for completeness, this process was born.
 This also creates a number of duplicate records.

 ### Data Deduplication and AzureAD Data Blending